zzubzq/apidocs/source/index.html.md

 <font size=4>**2022-1-21**</font>

-* New endpoints for Binance Code:
+* New endpoints for Zzubzq Code:
-	* `POST /sapi/v1/giftcard/createCode` to create a Binance Code.
+	* `POST /sapi/v1/giftcard/createCode` to create a Zzubzq Code.
-	* `POST /sapi/v1/giftcard/redeemCode` to redeem a Binance Code.
+	* `POST /sapi/v1/giftcard/redeemCode` to redeem a Zzubzq Code.
-	* `GET /sapi/v1/giftcard/verify` to verify a Binance Code.
+	* `GET /sapi/v1/giftcard/verify` to verify a Zzubzq Code.

 ---